Ideally, a curriculum works with selected academic standards to frame optimal learning experiences that result in student growth.

-Over on Grant Wiggins’ excellent blog, Wiggins and Understanding by Design co-developer Jay McTighe have released a short white paper conveying a handful of “big ideas” on the Common Core integration, while also offering some thinking on how these new standards fit in to their popular UbD instructional design framework.
+In 2012 on Grant Wiggins’ excellent blog, Wiggins and Understanding by Design co-developer Jay McTighe released a short white paper conveying a handful of ‘big ideas’ on the Common Core integration, while also offering some thinking on how these new standards fit into their popular UbD instructional design framework.

 Also, for big idea #5 to hold true, assessment forms must be re-thought in many classrooms, where they exist to measure rather than discover or build.

-- A coherent curriculum is mapped backwards from desired performances.
+- A coherent curriculum is mapped backward from desired performances

-- The Standards come to life through the assessments.
+- Academic standards come to life through the assessments.